-In summer 2022, the Accelo Community hosted a competition for existing users.
+In 2022, the Accelo Community hosted a competition for existing users.
 We wanted to discover how they use our rich API to expand the client work management platform’s capabilities.
 Below, you’ll hear about one talented entrant’s creative build and how it saved them time and cut costs.

 Ignition is an MSP headquartered in San Francisco, California.
 The business uses a modern, customized service model to deliver device management, user management, compliance consulting, email and cloud security, onboarding automation, laptop warehousing and more.
 Founded in 1998, it’s one of the oldest Apple consulting firms.